-The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
-If any such indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
+Under valuation model IFRS requires that non-financial assets are remeasured at the end of each reporting period, nevertheless based on management experience, the valuation of land and building included in this category does not significantly change on an annual bases, hence management has decided to perform valuations every three (3) years by an accredited external, independent appraiser, unless there are impairment indications, in which case valuation will be preform when such indication are identified.
 An asset's recoverable amount is the higher of an asset's fair value less costs to sell and its value in use.
 The recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 Where the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs to sell, recent market transactions are taken into account, if available.
 If no such transactions can be identified, an appropriate valuation model is used.
 These calculations are corroborated by valuation multiples, quoted share prices for publicly traded subsidiaries or other available fair value indicators.